1-Liam/recursive-collapse-theory/README.md

-# Recursive Collapse Theory
+# Recursive Collapse Theory (RCT)

-**A Deterministic Model of Symbolic Tension Resolution via Collapse Field Dynamics**
+**Status:** Open exploratory release
-**Author:** Liam O’Boyle — Independent Researcher
+**Author:** Liam O’Boyle
-**Date:** June 28, 2025
+**Contact:** liamoboyle0@gmail.com

 ---

 ## Overview

-This repository contains the working draft of a theoretical framework titled **Recursive Collapse Theory (RCT)**.
-The model proposes a deterministic mechanism for resolving internal contradictions in symbolic systems by introducing a self-propagating collapse field (Φ), which flows through a bipartite graph of symbols and constraints.
-This work is part of a much bigger project revolving cognition.

-The work is fully self-contained in the PDF below.
-It does not rely on neural networks, optimization solvers, or external training.
-All dynamics are internally defined and recursively applied.
+Recursive Collapse Theory (RCT) introduces a deterministic, field-driven model for contradiction resolution within symbolic systems.
+Built upon a bipartite graph structure of symbols and constraints, RCT defines a Collapse Field (Φ) that propagates across symbolic networks to detect and reduce structural tension.

+Unlike optimization-based or probabilistic solvers, RCT is fully recursive and self-regulating.
+It operates purely on internal symbolic structure and field dynamics—without the need for training data or external intervention.

 ---

-## Included
+## What This Repository Contains

-- `main.pdf`: Full paper outlining the mathematical formalism, simulations, and philosophical implications of RCT.
+- **Formal PDF Paper** — Full theoretical description of RCT, including mathematical formalism, worked examples, simulations, and philosophical implications.
-- No implementation or source code is included in this repository.
-- No claim of complete empirical validation is made.
+- **Plain-text README** — This file.
+- **License Notice** — Usage policy for academic purposes and non-commercial engagement.

 ---

-## Purpose
+## Intent

-This release is for **open scientific review**.
-The goal is to:

-- Share the core formalism for scrutiny and refinement.
-- Explore its possible relevance in symbolic AI, logic compression, and recursive computation.
-- Begin dialogue with researchers interested in tension-driven symbolic systems.
+This paper is shared as part of a larger cognitive exploration project.
+It does **not** claim finality or proof of discovery—rather, it proposes a novel symbolic mechanism for recursive collapse and invites critical review, refinement, and discussion.

+The model is currently under iterative development and open to conceptual feedback.

 ---

+## Future Scope

+While this repository does not include source code or implementation, future stages may include:

+- LaTeX source publication
+- Collapse engine prototype
+- Field dynamics visualizations

+---

+## Engage or Review

+If you are a researcher, theorist, or engineer interested in symbolic cognition, contradiction modeling, or field-based reasoning systems, feedback is welcome.

+Please contact: **liamoboyle0@gmail.com**